 Persistent has created a CoE (center of excellence) focused on this issue for IT operations at the intersection of people, processes, and technology.
 It houses expertise to streamline processes, consolidate tools, and bring in automation and orchestration using a service management platform as a transformational enabler.

-Persistent Intelligent Operations provides multi-skilled 24x7x365 support using our intelligent service management framework that can reduce OPEX by ~50% and go-live in just four to eight weeks for simple to medium complexity deployments.
-We provide out of the box integration of the ITSM platform with infrastructure, application performance monitoring and collaboration tools, and active directory integration to converge into the single source of truth – a configuration management database (CMDB).
+Persistent Intelligent Operations provides multi-skilled 24x7x365 support using our intelligent service management framework.
+It can reduce OPEX by ~50% and go live in just four to eight weeks for simple to medium complexity deployments.
+We provide out-of-the-box integration of the ITSM platform with infrastructure, application performance monitoring and collaboration tools, and active directory integration to converge into the single source of truth – a configuration management database (CMDB).

-To learn more about the Persistent Intelligent Operations, click here
+To learn more about Persistent Intelligent Operations, click here